Sticcia/BiciSocialeBot/README.md

+# Telegram Bots
+All the bots in this repository are made by Sticcia

-# BiciSocialeBot
+## BiciSocialeBot
 Telegram Bot for the amazing red social bike

-# Add me
+#### Add me
 http://t.me/BiciSocialeBot

-# Commands
+#### Commands
+- `/start` to start the bot.
+- Use `/help` for help.
-If you move the bike please use /update, then send the location as an answer to the message.
+- If you move the bike please use `/update`, then send the location as an answer to the message.
-If you want to find the bike use /find.
+- To find the bike use `/find`.
-If you want to get the bikes' lock combination use /combination.
+- To get the bikes' lock combination use `/combination`.
+- Use `/cancel` at any moment to cancel the current action.